Are you looking for things to do in Youngstown Ohio?

 OH WOW!
 Children’s Center For Science And Technology

 Located in downtown Youngstown, the OH WOW!
-Roger and Gloria Jones Children’s Center for Science and technology has been opened since 2011.
+Roger and Gloria Jones Children’s Center for Science and Technology has been open since 2011.

 A very popular attraction, OH WOW! has been a key player in the revitalization of downtown Youngstown’s business district.